afragen/plugin-dependencies-tab/readme.txt

 * Messaging in the plugin row description is inserted; as is data noting which plugins require the dependency.
 * Displays a single admin notice with link to **Plugins > Add New > Dependencies** if not all plugin dependencies have been installed.
 * Ensures that plugins with unmet dependencies cannot be activated.
+* If the dependency API data is not available a generic plugin card will be displayed in the Dependencies tab.

 ## Screenshots

 1. Plugins page
 2. Plugin Dependencies tab

+## Changelog